Articunolies/CMPM-121-Final-TypeScript/README.md

 Originally, the plan was to use JavaScript due to integration difficulties with TypeScript and Phaser.
 However, with updated documentation and better support, the project shifted to TypeScript.
 This change provided better tooling and helped catch errors at compile time, enhancing development efficiency.

 ## Reflection
+With F2, the amount of stuff within the repository increased a lot.
+This is because we needed to bring in a lot more tools, such as Deno, in order to get our game working in TypeScript.
+So overall, we are now using more tools than before and the project size has increased.
+I would say working on this project feels a bit more complicated now.

 # DevLog Entry 2 - [11/30/2024]